Mpluggie7/femt-qr-code-component/README.md

 ### Continued development

-I will continue practice in the next projects.
+I will continue to practice in the other projects.

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/css/css3_variables.asp) - This helped me to understand the variable in css.
+- [variable-css](https://www.w3schools.com/css/css3_variables.asp) - This helped me to understand the variable in css.

 ## Author